spacelift-io/user-documentation/docs/concepts/template/configuration.md

 {% endraw %}

 !!! note
-    Templates use the **blueprintV2Schema** format.
-Key differences from the original Blueprint schema:
+    Templates use the **templateSchema** format.
+Key differences from the  Blueprint schema:
     - Must use `stacks` array (not a single `stack` object)
     - Each stack requires a unique `key` field
     - VCS configuration uses `reference.value` and `reference.type` instead of direct `branch`, `tag`, or `sha` fields
-    - See the [v2 Schema Reference](#blueprintv2schema-key-differences) section for complete details
+    - See the [Template Schema Reference](#templateschema-key-differences) section for complete details

 For complete stack configuration options, refer to the [Stack Configuration](../stack/README.md) documentation.